boolean-uk/java-fundamentals-constructors-overloading-workshop/README.md

 When we've created new classes up until now we've either assigned default values to the member variables/attributes or we've changed them as we go.
 There is a much better way of doing this, which is to use a special Method called a **Constructor** to assign values to the variables as we create (or Construct) them.

-You've actually already seen Constructors in action when we've been creating **new** instances of some of the built in objects.
+You've actually already seen Constructors in action when we've been creating **new** instances of some of the built-in objects.

 For instance when we want to get user input we've been doing: